Sunday, October 08, 2017

 A Second Chance for the Fringed Gentian (Gentianopsis crinita)

-As we worked to restore nature, we looked for all the missing plants that used to live here.
+As we worked to restore nature, we looked for all the missing plants that used to thrive here.
 We found seed sources nearby, for example along the railroads, which harbored a great many of the rarest plants, and we found most species, but we never found a fringed gentian.

 In 1979, we gratefully harvested six gentian seed capsules from Markham Prairie with the approval of Dr. Robert F. Betz, its steward and our mentor.
 Actually, we asked Dr. Betz to “borrow” that seed.

 We spread the seed in what looked like a good area of Miami Woods Prairie.
 This plant is a biennial.
 That is, in its first year it grows just a little "rosette" of leaves that lie flat on the ground - and saves energy and nutrients in its roots.
 Then in its second year, it puts up a flowering stalk and, if all goes well, makes a lot of seed and dies.
-Only the seeds live over that winter.
+Only the seeds live over the winter.
 And thus, at Miami Woods, the miracle occurred, and in 1981 one hundred and fifty seven gentian plants bloomed – a triumph!

 Then tragedy – the deer quickly ate more than half of them.
 (In later years, I think we would have scattered the seeds around more - rather than putting them all in one patch.)
 But, somehow, the deer didn’t continue on to eat the other half.
 So we ended up with hundreds of capsules – enough to repay Markham and Dr. Betz and to spread the seed widely in three other prairies: Bunker Hill, Wayside, and Somme Prairie Grove.